yeren66/yeren66/README.md

 ## Hello World!
 I'm Yeren

-#### A Student and a bugging Developer with a passion for full-stack development and exploring the potential of LLMs.
+#### A Student and a bugging Developer interested in full-stack development and exploring the potential of LLMs.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...